 Brands We Love (And Volunteers Recommend)

 This is probably the most popular brand for our ILP volunteers, with tons and tons recommending Eddie Bauer for the quality, price, and warm (but not bulky) parkas.
-Kat Green is just one happy ILP volunteer who was glad she got an Eddie Bauer coat before heading to Russia:
+Kat Green is just one happy ILP volunteer who was glad she got an Eddie Bauer coat before her semester:

 "We went to the outlet store which was awesome.
 Sign up for their rewards, because I've been getting 40% and 50% coupons off for most everything since I signed up!
 These coats are super warm, waterproof, long enough to cover the bum, have a fur hood lining, and 550 down."